PDLT-University-of-York/test-split-site/docs/ultra/test.md

     Some examples:

-    - Open book exam: students complete the exam during a given time window at a place of their choosing.
+    - **Remote exam**: students begin the exam during a given time window (eg. 10:00 - 10:30) at a place of their choosing.
+They then have the given time limit (or longer if accommodations are set) to complete the exam.
 Can't be invigilated.
-    - Closed book exam: students complete the exam at a set time in an on-campus computer lab.
-Can be invigilated.
+    - **Scheduled on-campus exam**: students complete the exam at a set time in an on-campus computer lab.
+Can be invigilated, but computer access to other tools can't be locked down.
+We will advise on set up, but the department must take full responsibility for delivering these exams.
+For example, it's not possible for central technical support staff to attend in the room.
-    - It is good practice to also run a formative/mock exam to familiarise students with the online exam process.
+    - **Formative/mock exam**: to familiarise students with the online exam process.

     Common features:

-    - Question display: usually random subset(s) drawn from larger question banks to support robust assessment, but can also present the same questions to each student in closed book exams.
+    - Question display: to support robust assessment, formal exams generally use question pools to display a random subset of questions drawn from a larger question bank.
     - Question types: preferably automatically marked (to allow **non-anonymous** workflows, which are significantly easier to administer), but can include manually marked questions.
     - Set up effort: medium to high, as requires very careful set up and checking.